The Human Revolution: Related works

 Ikeda followed The Human Revolution with another series of books titled The New Human Revolution.
 These volumes began with Ikeda's trip to organize the Soka Gakkai in the United States and Brazil in 1960, several months after he succeeded Toda as president.
-The New Human Revolution, completed on August 6, 2018 by Ikeda at the age of 90, consists of 30 volumes.
+The New Human Revolution, completed on August 6, 2018 by Ikeda at the age of 90, also consists of 30 volumes.